Introduction to XBRL: Understanding the Basics

 Origins of XBRL

-The development of XBRL began in the late 1990s, driven by the need for a more efficient way to handle financial reporting in an increasingly digital world.
+The history and evolution of XBRL are very recent.
+Development began in the late 1990s, driven by the need for a more efficient way to handle financial reporting in an increasingly digital world.
 The initial idea was to leverage XML (eXtensible Markup Language), a flexible text format derived from SGML (Standard Generalized Markup Language), to create a standardized method for exchanging business information.

 The concept gained momentum with the formation of XBRL International in 1998, a consortium dedicated to developing and promoting the XBRL standard.
 The organization brought together experts from accounting, finance, and technology to collaborate on creating a comprehensive framework that could meet the diverse needs of global financial reporting.